MCStreetguy/fusion-debugger/README.md

 ``` bash
 /path/to/flow flow:cache:flush --force
 ```

+In some edge cases it might happen that the entire Flow CLI stops working upon installation.
+In that case you are required to manually empty the corresponding `Data/Temporary` directory, that will get Flow running again.
+If you are uncertain which directories to remove, you may also delete the entire directory at once, causing Flow to regenerate it fully.

 If you encounter this error on a production server you also may need to flush the caches for 'Production'-context.